-The first acclaimed productions Serebrennikov was able to direct outside of Russia were Salome at the Stuttgart Opera and l barbiere die Siviglia at Komische Oper Berlin.
+The first acclaimed productions Serebrennikov was able to direct outside of Russia were Salome at the Stuttgart Opera and ll barbiere di Siviglia at the Komische Oper Berlin.

-He directed additional opera productions such as Falstaff at the Mariinsky Theater in St. Petersburg, Le coq d´or at the Bolshoi in Moscow and American Lulu at the Wiener Festwochen.
+Furthermore he directed opera productions such as Falstaff at the Mariinsky Theater in St. Petersburg, Le coq d’or at the Bolshoi in Moscow and American Lulu at the Wiener Festwochen.

 Kirill Serebrennikov was recognized by the Cannes Film Festival in 2016 for such film-making work as The Student.
-Further films by Serebrennikov such as The Swallow, Mysteries of the Storm, Playing the Victim, and The Diary of a Murderer have been shown at film festival in Rome, Locarno and Venice, as well as nominated for the Golden Lion and the Grand Prix of Kinotvar in Sochi.
+Further films by Serebrennikov such as The Swallow, Mysteries of the Storm, Playing the Victim, and The Diary of a Murderer have been shown at the film festivals in Rome, Locarno and Venice, and have been nominated for the Golden Lion and the Grand Prix of Kinotvar in Sochi.

-Beyond the numerous classics of Russian literature which he has brought to the stage, Kirill Serebrennikov has also directed the work of playwrights such as Shakespeare and Brecht, along with that of the Irish playwright Martin McDonagh.
-Hi staging of Vassily Sigarev’s Plastilin was recognized by Arte and programmed by many European theater festivals.
+Beyond the numerous classics of Russian literature, which he has brought to the stage, Kirill Serebrennikov has also directed the works of playwrights such as Shakespeare and Brecht, right up to works of the Irish playwright Martin McDonagh.
+His staging of Vassily Sigarev’s Plastilin was recognized by Arte and programmed by many European theater festivals.

 In 2011 Kirill Serebrennikov founded an experimental workshop-project called “Plattform.”